leduccuonghcmut/Linux_Driver_Basics/06_log_level/README.md

 # 06_kernel_logging

-Here you can see how different log levels can be used with printk and how they are formated at the kernel log.

-This example can be compiled and run on a Raspberry Pi or a normal x86 computer.
+This README shows how to use printk with different log levels in a Linux kernel module for the RV1106 SoC (e.g., Luckfox Pico or JetKVM).
+The module is cross-compiled on an WSL host and tested on an RV1106 device.

 You can find the information also in the [Linux Kernel documentation](https://www.kernel.org/doc/html/latest/core-api/printk-basics.html)